victorcazalis/RedList_countries/README.md

 ***
 NEWS IN VERSION 2023-1:

-I fixed 3 subnational entity names that had typos in version 2022.1: Magellanes (Chile) was written "Magallanes" in 2022.1, Spratly Is.
+- I fixed 3 subnational entity names that had typos in version 2022.1: Magellanes (Chile) was written "Magallanes" in 2022.1, Spratly Is.
 (Disputed territory) were written "Spartly Is." in 2022.1, and Jharkand (India) was written "Jharkhand" in 2022.1.

-I also added two columns: lookup gives the lookup of the entity (country or subnational entity) according to the lookup list from SIS Connect; lk_SIS0 gives the lookup of the parent country (ie level 0 for SIS) of each entity.
+- I added two columns: lookup gives the lookup of the entity (country or subnational entity) according to the lookup list from SIS Connect; lk_SIS0 gives the lookup of the parent country (ie level 0 for SIS) of each entity.

-Columns have been renamed with shorter names: SIS_nm0 for SIS_name0, SIS_nm1 for SIS_name1, lookup and lk_SIS0
+- Columns have been renamed with shorter names: SIS_nm0 for SIS_name0, SIS_nm1 for SIS_name1, lookup and lk_SIS0

 ***